Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Proof of Theorems

 \subsection{Proof of Theorem \ref{cv_deep}}

 \begin{proof} Our proof takes into account permutation equivalence and extends Theorem \ref{cv_shallow} by using mathematical induction.
 Similar approaches using induction can be found in Lemma A.7 of \cite{bartlett2017spectrally} and Lemma 14 of \cite{lin2019generalization}.
 However, we improve upon their results in three ways.
 Firstly, we consider the generally defined neural networks where the bias vector is allowed to appear.
-Secondly, we express our bound in terms of the width, depth, and size of the neural network as well as the infinity norm of the parameters, instead of the spectral norm of the weight matrices, which is unknown in practice.
-Thirdly, we use the permutation equivalence property to derive tighter upper bounds on the covering number.
+Secondly, we express our bound in terms of the width, depth, and size of the neural network as well as the infinity norm of the parameters, instead of the spectral norm of the weight matrices, which can be unknown in practice.
+Thirdly, we utilize permutation equivalence to derive tighter upper bounds on the covering number.

 { \bf Step 1.} We analyze the effective region of the parameter space where $\mathcal{S}=\sum_{i=0}^{L} d_id_{i+1}+d_{i+1}$ is the total number of parameters in the deep neural network.
 We denote $\mathcal{S}_l=d_{l-1}d_{l}+d_l$ by the total number of parameters in $(W^{(l)},B^{(l)})$ in the $l$th layer, and denote $\Theta^{(l)}=\{(W^{(l)},b^{l}): (W^{(l)},b^{(l)})\in[-B,B]^{\mathcal{S}_l}\}$ by the parameter space for $l=1,\ldots,L+1$.
 By our Theorem \ref{thm_perm}, for any given neural network $f(\cdot;\theta)$ parameterized by there exists $P_1,\ldots,P_{L}$ such that $f(\cdot;\tilde{\theta})$ parameterized by implements the same input-output function.
 This implies that there exists a subset $\Theta_0$ of $\Theta$ such that neural networks $\{ f(\cdot;\theta): \theta\in\Theta_0\}$ parameterized by $\Theta_0$ contains all the functions in $\{ f(\cdot;\theta): \theta\in\Theta\}$.
 The covering numbers of these two class of functions are the same.
 To be specific, the effective parameter space where